You Are Not Free

 People comply not because they are weak, but because they are human.

 Belonging has always required performance.
-The modern system simply standardizes and monetizes it.
+The modern system standardizes and monetizes that performance.
 If you reject too many norms, you do not become free.
 You become alone.

 Some people accept this trade and withdraw entirely.
 They isolate themselves.
 They move off grid.
 They remove themselves from the social economy altogether.
 This is often cited as proof that escape is possible.